erikist/dbscan/README.md

-# dbscan
+# DBSCAN

-A library for Dart developers.
-It is awesome.
+#### Density Baseed Spatial Clustering for Applications with Noise

+A spatial clustering library for dart for use any time you need to organize sets of data into groups of .

 ## Usage